 About the aesthetic quality of the pictures, the photographs will either have to speak for themselves or they won’t.
 My favorite photographs were the ones that from a distance looked like paintings.
 Bucking the modernist notion that photography had to constitute itself as a unique form of art distinct from painting, the con-fusion lent to some of these picture is commonplace today in contemporary photo theory and practice, especially now with digital imaging.
 If anything, what bogs down This Place is the urgency, the sense that these photographs are meant to show a human reality, a reality that matters, the sense that we are supposed to care about this place.
 The photographs that I thought worked the best are the ones that are most unreal in their painting-like visual appearance.
 At its best, the photographic reality of any place is conveyed, not automatically, as one might have once thought about photography, but in the tension between chance and intentional mediation.

-What’s “wrong” about the exhibition This Place might be what’s wrong the place upon which it reflects.
-While the exhibition most obvious formal register is spatial, the exhibition conveys an even stronger sense of frustrated time.
+What’s “wrong” about the exhibition This Place might be what’s wrong with the place upon which it reflects.
+While the its most obvious formal register is spatial, the exhibition conveys an even stronger sense of frustrated time.
 In the visual medium, the sense of time is one of time stuck, as if the photographs themselves and the country itself are caught now in the present tense, a present tense in which there is no flow, in which nothing moves, immobilized, a present tense in which the past is no longer really relevant, and for which there is no future.
 As part of a group exhibition, the photographs are stuck with each other around an unhappy topos of rigidly segmented human strata.

 Is it time that is stuck in the present or just the sense of time?
 In either case, that would seem to be the illusion at work in This Place, about the artificial condition that combines the photographs all together into a group exhibition with its heavily loaded subject matter.
 Finally freed from “this place” and “this time” each photograph or group of photographs will one day have to step forward into its own unique future.
 As the project recedes into memory, each image or serial-image will stand on its own to be looked upon as such, to be judged as an individual image or series, as a human mark possessed by its own aesthetic integrity.

 Having said all that, there are more than several spectacular photographs. period.
 About Desert Bloom, Fazal Sheikh’s contribution of aerial photography over the Negev, I posted here when I saw it exhibited on its own at the Metropolitan Museum of Art.
 At their very best, the photographs have an open and absorptive quality.
 Members of the group include Brenner himself along with Sheikh, Jeff Wall, Thomas Struth, Josef Koudelka, Rosalind Fox Solomon, Gilles Peress, Nick Waplington, Jungjin Lee, Wendy Ewald, Stephen Shore, and Martin Kollar.
 You can read more about the exhibition here.
 About a BDS protest against This Place, you can read here.
-The claim that the occupation has been obscured by the exhibition is as patently false as the written reflection left by one visitor that “The themes that I see in the photographs is peace and enjoyment.
+The claim that the occupation has been obscured by the exhibition is as patently false as the written reflection left by one visitor who wrote, “The themes that I see in the photographs is peace and enjoyment.
 All of them spoke to me b/c it looks like everyone is having a gr8 time and they all seem happy and at ease!”